 Dr Chakraborty was educated at Bidhan Chandra Krishi Viswavidyalaya, in West Bengal, India, where he attained an MSc in agricultural chemistry in 1987, and a PhD in the same subject in 1993.
 His name features on eight patents.

-Prof Bountra was previously Vice President and Head of Biology at GlaxoSmithKline.
-He was involved in the identification of more than 40 clinical candidates for many gastrointestinal, inflammatory and neuro-psychiatric diseases.
-More than 20 of these molecules progressed into patient studies and more than five of these delivered successful “Proof of Concept” data and progressed into late stage development.
+Before returning to Oxford, Bountra was Head of Biology at GlaxoSmithKline where he was involved in the identification of more than 40 clinical candidates across a range of therapy areas.
+More than 20 candidates progressed into human trials and more than five moved into late stage development.

 Ozan is a VC with a hands-on approach, involved with several companies as CFO and a board member.
 He brings a wealth of knowledge and experience to the Unify team as a former investment banker with in-depth capital markets expertise.